 Dinner: 2 slices cheese pizza on whole grain crust with additional diced tomatoes, mushrooms, broccoli; side green salad

-Breakfast: 2-egg vegetable omelet made with 2 tablespoons olive oil, 1 whole grain pancake topped with 1 tablespoon maple syrup or honey and 2 tablespoons chopped almonds, 1 cup blueberries
+Breakfast: 1 egg scrambled, 1 whole grain pancake topped with 1 tablespoon maple syrup or honey and 2 tablespoons chopped almonds, 1 cup blueberries

 Snack: 1 red bell pepper sliced into strips, 2 tablespoons hummus